 Snow peas, also known as mange tout peas (“eat all” in French)

-These peas are very flat, and the pods are edible raw as well as cooked.
-Mange tout are whole pod peas and can also be known as Chinese peas.
-Used in Chinese cooking, they add a vibrant color and some crunch to rice and stir fries.
+These peas are very flat, and the pods are edible, both raw and cooked.
+Mange touts are whole pod peas and can also be known as Chinese peas.
+Used in Chinese cooking, they add vibrant color and some crunch to rice and stir-fries.
 YUM!

 English peas

-Early Alaska English Running Pea Heirloom Non-GMO Garden Vegetable – 25 Seeds These are your common peas, the kind you buy at the store in the frozen section.
-The pods are not edible, and you need to wait until maturity to harvest and use these.
-They need to be shelled before using.
+These are your common peas, the kind you buy at the store in the frozen section.
+The pods are not edible, and you must wait until maturity to harvest and use them.
+They need to be shelled before use.

-English peas make delicious cream soups and great additions to rice.
+English peas make delicious cream soups and are great additions to rice.

 Sugar snap peas

-Looking like a breed between English and snow peas, the pods of these peas are edible, even thought you’ll need to wait a bit for the peas to grow and mature.
+Looking like a breed between English and snow peas, the pods of these peas are edible, even though you’ll need to wait a bit for them to grow and mature.

 Petit pois peas

-Petit pois are smaller, finer tasting peas.
-This round variety of pea is hardier and can be sown before the last frost.
+Petit pois are smaller, finer-tasting peas.
+This round variety of peas is hardier and can be sown before the last frost.

 Pea Pests And Diseases

-To find out if you have pea moth, drop shelled peas into cold salty water and the maggot will float off.
-If your peas are affected simply cover the plant with fleece row cover as soon as flowering starts.
+To find out if you have pea moth, drop shelled peas into cold salty water, and the maggot will float off.
+If your peas are affected, cover the plant with fleece row cover as soon as flowering starts.

-Mice and birds can also cause problems by taking the sown dried pea.
+Mice and birds can also cause problems by taking the sown dried peas.

 How To Harvest Peas